 While many renovations are tackled during winter months, unusually, work at Breitenloo was carried out over summer 2020 and into early autumn.
 Winter work on bunkers can be difficult because sand is wet and ground prone to damage from heavy machinery, but starting on dry ground in July proved to be the ideal time.
 The club originally thought renovation work would be messy and could potentially disrupt two seasons so was delighted that it was completed in one.

 KIBAG Bauleistungen AG managed construction site logistics, local construction and subcontractors: GolfLink Evolve Ltd for bunker renovation (shaping, revetting); Profusion Environmental for installation of the Blinder separation layer, and OCMIS for supplementing and upgrading the irrigation system.

 OCMIS began installation in July and finished in early October, three weeks ahead of schedule.
-In spite of the challenging situation caused by the Covid 19 pandemic and increased social distancing restrictions, OCMIS were well-prepared and organized, with a team member going on site two weeks ahead of the start date, gaining a thorough understanding of site services and for familiarization with Swiss regulations.
-Installation equipment and techniques were engineered to ensure specialist equipment was able to reach site while complying with the country’s diesel emissions regulations and Covid 19 movement restrictions.
-To overcome travel restrictions and varying quarantine periods between the UK and Europe, the highly experienced installation team travelled to Switzerland, stayed for the duration and worked in a bubble, like a family.
+In spite of the challenging situation caused by the Covid 19 pandemic and increased social distancing restrictions, OCMIS was well-prepared and organized, with a team member going on site two weeks ahead of the start date, gaining a thorough understanding of site services and for familiarization with Swiss regulations.
+Installation equipment and techniques were engineered to ensure specialist equipment was able to reach the site while complying with the country’s diesel emissions regulations and Covid 19 movement restrictions.
+To overcome travel restrictions and varying quarantine periods between the UK and Europe, the highly experienced installation team traveled to Switzerland, stayed for the duration and worked in a bubble, like a family.